Division of Behavioral and Social Health Outcomes Practice (BSHOP)

 Skip Navigation LinksDCPH-A Home / Organization / Clinical Public Health & Epidemiology / Division of Behavioral and Social Health Outcomes Practice (BSHOP)

-BSHOP Mission: Provide the U.S. military with evidence-based behavioral and social health information to inform prevention and risk mitigation strategies, public health interventions, and policies that enhance the behavioral and social health well-being of individuals, units, and military communities.
+BSHOP Mission: Provide the U.S. military with evidence-based behavioral and social health information to inform prevention and risk mitigation strategies, public health interventions, and policies that enhance the behavioral and social health and well-being of individuals, units, and military communities.

 BSHOP Vision: Serve as the premier source for evidence-based information on the epidemiology of behavioral and social health in the U.S. military.